The Lowdown on Bayliner Deck Boats

 5 Areas Where Bayliner Deck Boats Excel

 1. Spacious layouts

 Deck boats are generally made to be spacious, but their passenger capacity and layout can vary.
-You might end up with a deck boat that holds less people than you had hoped, or with a cramped layout that doesn't allow for as much free movement.
+You might end up with a deck boat that holds less people than you had hoped or has a cramped layout that doesn't allow for as much free movement.

-And then there's the party-perfect Bayliner Element XR7 which can host 16.
+Then there's the party-perfect Bayliner Element XR7 that can host 16.

 Do you need something minimal or substantial?
 Regardless of your choice, I'd say that either option can be covered by a Bayliner model.

 Verdict: Bayliner offers a variety of deck boat sizes, which is more than some competing boat manufacturers can say.
 Some are entirely focused on large luxury boats while others are dedicated to small economical options.

 When looking at Bayliner options, just make sure that the size you want at first is the size you'll want years down the road.
 You may want to consider future-proofing your investment by going with a mid-sized model even if you don't plan on inviting the whole family out on the water this weekend.

 Bayliner deck boats have a uniquely smooth hull design that allows you to get some extra zip with less resistance.
 Less sway, less chop, less bow rise.

 In the Bayliner "Hit the Decks" challenge, everyday boaters gave the Bayliner a big thumbs up in terms of both speed and handling.